MingBit/PySCNet/README.md

 2) Gnetdata: GNR sepecific object

 22.May
+1) Learn docker

+23.May
+1) No progress
+2) A wonderful day for me: two cats (Baby and Lumi) came to my life.

+24.May
-1) Update BuildNet module with Docker
+1) update BuildNet with Docker app